How to make healthy fudgesicles that are rich and creamy. Made with cocoa powder, raw honey, cream and yogurt. The perfect treat for a hot Summer day!

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-- tastes just like a fudgesicle – if you’re a fan of fudgesicles, then you will love these homemade fudge pops!
-They’re rich and fudgy with a smooth creamy texture.
+If you’re a fan of fudgesicles, then you will love these healthy fudge pops!
+They’re rich and creamy with a rich chocolatey flavor.

-- healthier – they’re made with more healthy ingredients than the fudgesicles you find in grocery stores.
+They’re made with much healthier ingredients than the fudgesicles you find in the grocery store.
 Sweetened with honey instead of sugar or high fructose corn syrup and made with gut healthy Greek yogurt.

-- quick and easy to make – it takes 10 minutes to stir the ingredients together, then pop them in the fridge to pull them out a few hours later.
+It takes 10 minutes to stir the ingredients together, then pop them in the fridge to pull enjoy a few hours later.
 Easy peasy!

-- only 4 ingredients – you only need yogurt, honey, cream and cocoa powder to make these.
-The best part, no hidden added ingredients to worry about!
+You only need yogurt, honey, cream and cocoa powder to make this healthy fudgesicle recipe .
+The best part, there are no hidden added ingredients to worry about!

 ingredients